elotroalex/chiens/_texts/translation.md

 - Killed ...
 I killed him ... with my own hands.
 - It was a November night.
 - We crawled through the sugarcane
-- The machetes laughed at the stars, but we weren't thinking about the stars.
+- The cutlasses laughed at the stars, but we weren't thinking about the stars.
 - The sugarcane scarred our faces with a rush of green blades
-- We crawled, machetes in hand
+- We crawled, cutlasses in hand
 - Suddenly, howls broke the silence.
 - {: .pr} We had jumped, we slaves, we dunghill, we beasts with patient hoofs.
 We ran like madmen.
 The gunshots rang ...
 We were striking them down ...
 The sweat and the blood kept us fresh.
 - {: .pr} We kept striking deep in the screams, and the yelling grew louder, and a great flame rose from the east: the commons were burning, and the flame flickered softly on our cheeks.